Qinisfighting/FEND-Capstone---Travel-App/README.md

 - Integrate the REST Countries API to pull in data for the country being visited.
 - Allow the user to remove the trip.
 - Incorporate icons into forecast.
-- A memo function which allows user to entry anything that is important.
+- A memo function which allows user to enter information relating to the trip.
-- A print button an the left which allow user to print their trip.
+- A print button on the left which allows user to print their trip.

 ## Demo